Terms & Conditions for the Ecare group of companies (trading as Curam).

 7. VAT

-VAT treatment depends on the nature of services supplied and applicable UK legislation.
+VAT treatment depends on the nature and structure of the services supplied and applicable UK legislation.

-Recruitment and introduction fees are subject to VAT at the prevailing rate.
+Recruitment and introduction fees are subject to VAT at the prevailing rate, as are the sales of software products or services.

 Curam reserves the right to adjust VAT treatment in accordance with changes in law or HMRC guidance.